MERT-CKR/Sky-AutoPianoPlayer/README.md

 #### key Assignment

 * When you first open this application, it will prompt you for key assignments.
-* If you are using the piano from [this site](https://sky-music.herokuapp.com/), paste the key assignments as follows:
+* If you are using the piano from this site: [sky-music.herokuapp.com/](https://sky-music.herokuapp.com/), paste the key assignments as follows:
 ```
 q,w,e,r,t,a,s,d,f,g,z,x,c,v,b
 ```